Anne sets off to Spain.

 Craig dropped her off.
 “I’ll be back dead on twelve.
 Don’t fall asleep will you?”

-Anne went up the stairs.
+Anne went up the stairs feeling pleased that the car had broken down.
 She had made up her mind not to go to Spain.
 She just couldn’t do it to Dennis.
 She gave a laugh.
 I’ll send Ruth down to tell him, and maybe Ruth will go to Spain with him.
 The flat was in darkness and Anne thought Ruth must have gone out.
 She walked into the bedroom and switched on the light to find Ruth in bed, but she was not alone.